Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: The equations of motion at constant external pressure

 The equations of motion~(\ref{equation-motion-new-1}), (\ref{equation-motion-new-2}) and (\ref{equation-motion-new-3}) describe an effective compaction dynamics for granular systems, they are able to provide static packings under the desired pressure $\Pext$ and if they are restricted to the limit of $\Ml \rightarrow \infty$ we receive back the classical Newtonian dynamics.

+We note that the force scale in our systems of rigid particles is determined by the the external pressure as there is no intrinsic force scale.
+Taking larger value of $\Pext$ leads in principle to the same compaction dynamics (apart from rescaling time, velocities and forces).
+Consequently, the same final packing-configuration is expected, independently of the external pressure.
+Of course, the value of $\Pext$ does matter if an intrinsic force scale is present, e.g. when cohesion between the particles is incorporated.
+In such cases the final packing will strongly depend on the applied external pressure.

-Of course, in order to close the equations we need to define interactions between the particles.
+In order to close the equations we need to define interactions between the particles.
 The interparticle forces provide $\vec F_i$ in Eq.~(\ref{equation-motion-new-2}) and they are also needed to evaluate the inner pressure $P_\text{in}$.

-The stress tensor $\sigma_{\alpha\beta}$ is not apriori spherical in granular materials.
+The stress tensor $\sigma_{\alpha\beta}$ is not a priori spherical in granular materials.
 The average $\sigma_{\alpha\beta}$ of the system is determined by the interparticle forces \cite{Christoffersen81} and the particle velocities as

 where $N$ and $N_c$ denote the number of particles and the number of contacts, respectively.
 If two contacting particles at contact $k$ are labelled by $1$ and $2$, then $\vec F_k$ is the force exerted on particle $2$ by particle $1$, and the vector $\vec l_k$ is pointing from the center of mass of particle $1$ to that of particle $2$ where periodic boundary conditions and nearest image neighbors are taken into account.
 Thus $l_k$ is the minimum distance between particles $1$ and $2$: